Lisa Power

 Lisa Power MBE is a British sexual health and LGBT rights campaigner.
 She was a volunteer for Lesbian & Gay Switchboard and Secretary General of the International Lesbian and Gay Association.
 She co-founded the Pink Paper and Stonewall, later becoming Policy Director at the Terrence Higgins Trust.
 She was the first openly LGBT person to speak at the United Nations and continues to work and volunteer as an LGBT+ and sexual health activist in Wales with groups such as Fast Track Cymru and Pride Cymru.

 Early life

 Power was born in 1954.
-She came out as lesbian in the 1970s in a time when homosexuality was still controversial in British society.
+She came out as lesbian in the 1970s.
 She volunteered at the Lesbian & Gay Switchboard in London.
 At the switchboard, she started to take calls about a mystery illness which became known as GRID (Gay-Related Immune Deficiency) and later HIV/AIDS.
 She was an early worker on the National AIDS Helpline and worked for Hackney Local Authority as HIV policy officer.